 DOUBLE promotion of a song and a dance, and a tie-in between talent and trade-name figure in the spot radio campaign planned by Gibson Vitamin Co., Harlan, Ia., to intro-duce a new product, Gibson Vitamin Formula.
 Starting Jan.
-'3, Gibson plans to run five-minuter transcriptions from three to four times weekly on some 60 stations, a number of them in the Midwest.
-The transcription was produced by S. J. Michelson, New York, cut by Rockhill Radio Recording and the campaign handled by W. L. Vomack Inc., New York, advertising consultants. consultants.
+'3, Gibson plans to run five-minuter transcriptions from three to four times weekly on some 60 stations, a number of them in the Midwest. a number of them in the Midwest.
+The transcription was produced by S. J. Michelson, New York, cut by Rockhill Radio Recording and the campaign handled by W. L. Vom-ack Inc., New York, advertising consultants consultants.